Universal Freezing Transitions of Dipole-Conserving Chains: Uniqueness of fully extended states

 \section{Uniqueness of fully extended states}

-In the following appendix, as in most of the paper, we restrict ourselves to systems with open boundary conditions.
-We define a configuration of $N$ particles in a system of length $L$ with $d=\infty$ to correspond to a “fully extended state” (FES) if no pair of particles within the resulting state can perform an outward hop, that is, there is no point in the state to which an outward hop gate can be applied.
-It is clear that this implies that in the bulk of the system, all particles must be separated by at least $k-3$ holes from their neighbours and no particles can be stacked; otherwise, it would still be possible for some particles to perform outward hops.
+In this appendix, as in the rest of this work, we restrict ourselves to systems with open boundary conditions and we assume gate-completeness.
+We define a configuration of $N$ particles in a system of length $L$ with $d=\infty$ and range-$k$ interactions to correspond to a “fully extended state” (FES) if no pair of particles in the state can perform an outward hop, that is, there is no point in the state to which an outward hop gate can be applied.
+As already discussed in \cref{sec:BlockagesFES2colour}, it is clear that this implies that in the bulk of the system all particles must be separated by at least $k-3$ holes from their neighbours and no particles can be stacked; otherwise, it would still be possible for some particles to perform outward hops.
 The only exceptions to these rules are at the boundaries: an indefinite number of particles can be stacked on the leftmost and rightmost sites of the system, and there is no lower bound on the number of holes separating each of these stacks from the next closest particle.

-An important feature of open boundary systems is that starting from any initial configuration of particles, outward hops cannot be performed indefinitely; a sequence of outward hops must necessarily terminate after a finite number of moves, with the resulting configuration of particles corresponding to an FES.
+An important feature of open boundary systems is that starting from any initial configuration of particles, outward hops cannot be performed indefinitely: a sequence of outward hops must necessarily terminate after a finite number of moves, with the resulting configuration of particles corresponding to an FES.
 A simple proof of this fact is presented in Ref. \cite{Pozderac_DinfHSF} and makes use of the quadrupole moment:

 where as in \cref{eq:defNandX}, $n_i$ counts the number of particles on each site.
-It is easy to check that any outward hop performed by two particles will necessarily increase the value of $Q$ by 2.
+It is easy to check that any outward hop performed by two particles will necessarily increase the value of $Q$ by at least 2.
 However, for finite $N$ and $L$, there is a clear upper bound on $Q$, given by the quadrupole moment of the particle configuration in which all particles are stacked on the right boundary site.
 This proves that, starting from any configuration, an FES must be reached in a finite number of moves.